-3 ingredient maple glazed salmon makes dinner oh-so-easy to prepare!
-You can have this on your table in 25 minutes or less.
-Easy to make gluten-free and paleo compliant.
+3 ingredient maple glazed salmon has a sticky sweet and savory sauce you can spoon over rice and veggies!
+So easy to make, you can have this on your table in 25 minutes or less.

-This is the recipe I cook when I don’t know what to cook for dinner.
-This is the recipe I turn to when I don’t have time to make something fancy.
-This is the recipe I turn to when I want something my four year old will gobble up without complaining.
+This is the recipe I cook when I don't know what to cook for dinner.
+This is the recipe I turn to when I don't have time to make something fancy.
+This is the recipe I turn to when I want something my kids will gobble up without complaining.

 It is oven-friendly, grill-friendly, stove-top friendly.
 It can be made gluten-free and paleo with a simple swap.
 And best of all?
 This maple glazed salmon recipe only requires 3 simple ingredients!

 - it is loved by even picky eaters

 - it has three simple ingredients

 - it's supremely flexible and can be made in the oven, on the grill and on the stove

 Don't forget to pin this recipe to save it for later!